microsoft/HealthBotCodeSnippets/HealthAgentAPI/README.md

 HTTP/1.1 200 OK

-[exported scenarios will appear in the response body]
+[exported resources will appear in the response body]

 **Comments:** N/A